Claire-Potter/Full-Stack-Project-3/documentation/features/site-administration/testing.md

 The issue was that, I could only get the chart-js jquery code to reference one chart element.
 Even if I created multiple elements and tried to reach one after the other by referencing the class, it would only generate the chart once.
 The data was then corrupted as it would try to add one question and option set over the other.

 Due to time restraint, I wasn’t able to spend further time trying to complete this task.
 I made the decision to keep the question section set up the same as the set up completed in the survey tutorial for the first release of this project.

+I ran in to further issues when trying to get the default options answers to calculate correctly.
+I tried a for loop, adding a dictionary, tried to create a range and calculate and  Django annotate, but I couldn't get the results to add together, i.e. if two users selected option A, there would be one result for option A and not two.

+After spending multiple hours trying to resolve, I eventually wrote out the results I required in the view and sent them to the template as context.
+It is not the best solution however the page displays as required.

+### Social Accounts

+I found setting up the login via social accounts to be very tempermental.
+Not so much from the django account side but from the social account providers.
+It would work for a while, and then stop working.
+I managed to get it working for both Google and Facebook, so I hope that this doesn't change.

 ## Feature and User Story Testing